Evolutionary biology: Research topics

-Third, the modern evolutionary synthesis was devised at a time when nobody understood the molecular basis of genes.
-Today, evolutionary biologists try to determine the genetic architecture of interesting evolutionary phenomena such as adaptation and speciation.
-They seek answers to questions such as how many genes are involved, how large are the effects of each gene, how interdependent are the effects of different genes, what do the genes do, and what changes happen to them (e.g., point mutations vs. gene duplication or even genome duplication).
+The modern evolutionary synthesis was devised at a time when the molecular basis of genes was unknown.
+Today, evolutionary biologists try to determine the genetic architecture underlying visible evolutionary phenomena such as adaptation and speciation.
+They seek answers to questions such as which genes are involved, how interdependent are the effects of different genes, what do the genes do, and what changes happen to them (e.g., point mutations vs. gene duplication or even genome duplication).
 They try to reconcile the high heritability seen in twin studies with the difficulty in finding which genes are responsible for this heritability using genome-wide association studies.

-One challenge in studying genetic architecture is that the classical population genetics that catalysed the modern evolutionary synthesis must be updated to take into account modern molecular knowledge.
-This requires a great deal of mathematical development to relate DNA sequence data to evolutionary theory as part of a theory of molecular evolution.
-For example, biologists try to infer which genes have been under strong selection by detecting selective sweeps.

-Fourth, the modern evolutionary synthesis involved agreement about which forces contribute to evolution, but not about their relative importance.
-Current research seeks to determine this.
-Evolutionary forces include natural selection, sexual selection, genetic drift, genetic draft, developmental constraints, mutation bias and biogeography.
+The modern evolutionary synthesis involved agreement about which forces contribute to evolution, but not about their relative importance.

-This evolutionary approach is key to much current research in organismal biology and ecology, such as life history theory.
-Annotation of genes and their function relies heavily on comparative approaches.
-The field of evolutionary developmental biology ("evo-devo") investigates how developmental processes work, and compares them in different organisms to determine how they evolved.

-Many physicians do not have enough background in evolutionary biology, making it difficult to use it in modern medicine.
-However, there are efforts to gain a deeper understanding of disease through evolutionary medicine and to develop evolutionary therapies.